Four Money Moves Every Woman Should Make for Financial Independence

 Don’t break out the champagne just yet — that means we also need more money to cover those additional years of retirement.

-Unfortunately, we aren’t saving nearly enough to cover those extra golden years.
+Unfortunately, we aren’t saving nearly enough.

 That discrepancy, again, is partially attributable to the pay gap, but women who are out of the workforce or only working part time to care for family members typically lose out on benefits like investing in an employee-sponsored 401(k).